INFORMATION STATEMENT* Term Investment Account

 If we receive no instructions from you regarding how you wish to deal with your money on maturity of the Term Investment Account, we will establish a new 31 Day Mission Saver Account or Mission Saver Account (provided you are eligible) using your name and information supplied on our application form.

 You may request that we to repay the Term Investment Account before its maturity where the request is to alleviate financial hardship that you are suffering.
 If you are suffering financial hardship, please contact us so that we may understand your need to withdraw your investment before maturity.
-For more information about our hardship policy please go to: www.cdfcommunityfund.org.au/about-us
+You can view our Hardship Policy here.

 Unless you can demonstrate that you are suffering financial hardship, withdrawal requests prior to maturity for Term Investments Accounts will not be granted.

-The rate of interest payable to you will be stated on our website at www.cdfcommunityfund.org.au/interest-rates.
+The rate of interest payable to you will be stated on our website under Interest Rates.

 Interest is calculated daily and compounded upon the maturity date.
 If your term investment is for 24 months you can choose to have interest paid annually.